franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

   </div>

 ### Forwarding Logic
-Forwarding is required where result is needed by the next instructions before it is written to register.
-For example, in the program below, s8 needs to be forwarded.
+Forwarding is necessary when the result of an instruction is required by subsequent instructions before it has been written back to the register.
+Consider the following program snippet as an example, where the value of `s8` needs to be forwarded:
 ```s
 add s8, s4, s5
 sub s2, s8, s3
 or  s9, s6, s8
 and s7, s8, t2
 ```
-Forwarding can be implemented by adding MUXes in front of the ALU to select its operand.
-It's logic can be illustrated with the following program:
+Forwarding can be effectively implemented by integrating MUXes before the ALU to select its operands.
+In practice, the implementation of this logic can be structured as follows:

 ```SystemVerilog
 //forwarding
 if (((Rs1E == RdM) & RegWriteM) & (Rs1E != 0)) ForwardAE = 2'b10;       // Forward from Memory stage